goFrendiAsgard/zaruba/README.md

 ## includes

 This section is pretty straight forward.
+You should use `includes` if you want to include other zaruba scripts into yours.
+This one is pretty useful because some zaruba tasks might depends on common script.

-You can include as many other zaruba script as you need.
+You can include as many zaruba script as you need.
 Several useful scripts are available under `${ZARUBA_HOME}/scripts/core.zaruba.yaml`, so you might want to include it on every zaruba script you create.

 ## inputs

 This section contains possible input for all zaruba tasks.
 Some tasks might share the same inputs.
 For example, creating docker container and removing docker container both require `docker.containerName`.

 An input might has `default` value and `description`.
+You can also define an input as `secret` if you need to get sensitive credentials.

+If you run zaruba interactively (i.e: not as part of CI/CD), it is probably useful to add `-i` or `--interactive` flag (i.e: `zaruba please runMyTask -i`).
+Using interactive flag will let zaruba to parse necessary inputs from every tasks (including dependencies/parent task) and let you input the values manually.

 ## tasks